Skip to main content

 • It is recommended to prioritize columns to form the sort key in the order below:

-1. Select columns that are frequently used in the query filter conditions as sort key columns.
-If the number of the sort key columns is more than one, arrange them in descending order of their frequencies in the query filter conditions.
+1. Select columns that are frequently used in query filter conditions as sort key columns.
+If the number of the sort key columns is more than one, arrange them in descending order of their frequencies in query filter conditions.
 This way, if the query filter conditions include the prefix of the Prefix index, the query performance can be significantly improved.
 And if the filter conditions include the entire prefix of the Prefix index, the query can fully leverage the Prefix index.
 Of course, as long as the filter conditions include the prefix, though not the entire prefix, the Prefix index can still optimize the query.
 However, the effect of the Prefix index will be weakened if the length of the prefix included in the filter conditions is too short.
 Still, take the Unique Key table whose sort key is (uid,name) as an example.
 If the query filter conditions include the entire prefix, such as select sum(credits) from user_access where uid = 123 and name = 'Jane Smith';, the query can fully utilize the Prefix index to improve performance.
 If the query conditions only include part of the prefix, such as select sum(credits) from user_access where uid = 123;, the query can also benefit from the Prefix index to improve performance.
 However, if the query conditions do not include the prefix, for example, select sum(credits) from user_access where name = 'Jane Smith';, the query can not use the Prefix index to accelerate.

 • If multiple sort key columns have similar frequencies as query filter conditions, you can measure the cardinality of these columns.